23 January 2015. A date that is forever etched into the memories of all Iraqi football fans.

 The 2015 Asian Cup was being held in Australia, and this quarter-final was on a Friday.
 It meant a lot of Iraqis had to wake up early in the morning before school or work to catch the game – and I was one of those.

-It seems strange to say, but despite this being a quarter-final against one of our historic rivals, I found it difficult to really get myself excited for it.
+It seems strange to say now, but despite this being a quarter-final against one of our historic rivals, I found it difficult to really get myself excited for it.
 Iraq’s pre-tournament form had been woeful, and Radhi Shenaishil had only very recently taken charge.
 We had laboured to wins over Jordan and Palestine in the group stage with uninspiring performances, and with Iran being Asia’s top-ranked team at the time, I was expecting nothing more than defeat.
 When Azmoun headed Iran into an early lead, it seemed Iraq were indeed heading for a forgettable quarter-final exit.

 No one could have predicted what was to come next.

-A red card for Iran saw the momentum of the game change in our favour.
+A deserved red card for Iran saw the momentum of the game change in our favour.
 We started to pressure and after Yaser Kasim’s free-kick was tipped over by the Iran ‘keeper, I started to feel a sense of hope.
 ‘We can do this!’

 We got the equaliser soon after through Ahmed Yasin, but as we continued to press for a winner heading into extra-time, I was finding it difficult to see where another goal was going to come from.
 Thinking back, that was silly of me – of course it was going to come from Younis Mahmoud!